byucsstudent/v50/instruction/testing-react-components/testing-react-components.md

 export default Counter;
 ```

-Here's how we can test the `Counter` component:
+Here's how you can test the `Counter` component:

 ```jsx
 // src/components/Counter.test.js